Hugh Despenser the Younger

-Hugh Despenser, 1st Baron Despenser (c.1287/1289 – 24 November 1326), also referred to as "the Younger Despenser", was the son and heir of Hugh Despenser, Earl of Winchester (the Elder Despenser) and his wife Isabel Beauchamp, daughter of William Beauchamp, 9th Earl of Warwick.
-He rose to national prominence as royal chamberlain and a favourite of Edward II of England.
-Despenser made many enemies amongst the nobility of England.
-After the overthrow of Edward, he was eventually charged with high treason and ultimately hanged, drawn and quartered.
+Hugh le Despenser, 1st Baron le Despenser (also known as the Younger Despenser; c.
+1287/1289 – 24 November 1326) was an English nobleman and royal favourite.
+He was the son and heir of Hugh Despenser, Earl of Winchester (the Elder Despenser) and his wife Isabel Beauchamp, daughter of William Beauchamp, 9th Earl of Warwick.
+Despenser rose to national prominence as chamberlain of the royal household and a close favourite of Edward II of England.
+His influence at court earned him many enemies among the English nobility.
+After the overthrow of Edward II, Despenser was charged with high treason and ultimately hanged, drawn and quartered.